ScottChiuNYC/daily_challenge/README.md

 # daily_challenge — GitHub-Hosted Pre-Commit Hook

-A lightweight pre-commit hook that regenerates a yearly activity heatmap from a repository's Git commit history.
+A lightweight pre-commit hook that regenerates yearly activity heatmaps from a repository's Git commit history.
 This repository is intended to be referenced directly by other projects via `pre-commit` (no PyPI publication required).
-A pre-commit hook runs automatically before Git creates a commit; this hook regenerates `yearly_heatmaps/2025.png` and stages it with `git add`.
+A pre-commit hook runs automatically before Git creates a commit; this hook regenerates yearly heatmaps for the commit year and all previous years (for example, `yearly_heatmaps/2025.png`) and stages them with `git add`.

 Example output (committed to your repo):